Planning a Leave of Absence

 Medical School Faculty Employed by University of Minnesota Physicians (UMP)

-- You will need to inform both UMP and the University’s Leave Administration team about your leave since the HR systems are not integrated.
+• You will need to follow the established processes to inform both UMN and UMP about your leave since the HR systems are not integrated.

-- You will need to file two separate disability (U of M and UMP) claims, if appropriate.
+• You will need to file two separate disability and/or MN Paid Leave claims for UMN and UMP, if appropriate.

 Unit 2 Craft and Trades Employees

-- Your time away under FMLA will be tracked through OHR’s Leave Administration team.
+• Your time away under FMLA and MN Paid Leave will be tracked through MetLife and managed by your University payroll department.

-What happens if my FMLA time is exhausted?
+What happens if my leave time is exhausted?

 What happens to my benefits while on leave?